Slie889/hm08-qa-us/README.md

    In wdio.conf.js, replace the base URL with the Urban Routes URL generated above.

 C. The Testing project include several task,

    Tasks 1.

    Write several tests to check the functionality of the Urban Routes.
 Write your tests in the createAnOrder.e2e.js file located in the test/specs folder.

+   Write automated tests covering the full process of ordering a taxi.
+The test should cover:

+   1. Setting the address
+   2. Selecting Supportive plan
+   3. Filling in the phone number
+   4. Adding a credit card (Tip: the "link" button does not become active until the card CVV field on the "Adding a card" modal id="code"; class="card-input" loses focus.
+      To change focus you can simulate the user pressing TAB or clicking somewhere else on the screen).